wso2/docs-choreo-dev/en/docs/develop-components/develop-services/develop-a-grpc-service.md

 ## Step 2: Configure the service port with endpoints

-We expect to run our gRPC server Service component on port 8080.
-To securely expose the service through Choreo, we must provide the port and other required information to Choreo.
-In Choreo, we expose our services with endpoints.
+Let's run the gRPC server Service component on port 8080.
+To securely expose the service through Choreo, you must provide the port and other required information to Choreo.
+In Choreo, you can expose your services with endpoints.
 You can read more about endpoints in our [endpoint documentation](https://wso2.com/choreo/docs/develop-components/develop-services/develop-a-service/#what-are-endpoints-in-service-components).

-Choreo looks for an endpoints.yaml file inside the `.choreo` directory to configure the endpoint details of a containerized component.
+Choreo looks for an `endpoints.yaml` file inside the `.choreo` directory to configure the endpoint details of a containerized component.
 Place the `.choreo` directory at the root of the Docker build context path.

-In our gRPC server sample, the endpoints.yaml file is at `go/grpc/.choreo/endpoints.yaml`.
+In our gRPC server sample, the `endpoints.yaml` file is at `go/grpc/.choreo/endpoints.yaml`.
 Our build context path is `go/grpc`.

 ## Step 3: Build and deploy

-Having connected the source repository and configured the endpoint details, we can now proceed to build and deploy the gRPC server Service component.
+Having connected the source repository and configured the endpoint details, you can now proceed to build and deploy the gRPC server Service component.

 To build and deploy the service, follow these steps:

+1. In the left navigation menu, click **Deploy**.

-1. On the Deploy page, click **Deploy Manually**.
+2.On the Deploy page, click **Deploy Manually**.

     !!! note
         Deploying the service component may take a while.
 You can track the progress by observing the logs.
 Once the deployment is complete, the deployment status changes to **Active** in the corresponding environment card.

-2. Check the deployment progress by observing the console logs on the right of the page.
+3. Check the deployment progress by observing the console logs on the right of the page.
     You can access the following scans under **Build**.

     - **The Dockerfile scan**: Choreo performs a scan to check if a non-root user ID is assigned to the Docker container to ensure security.
 If no non-root user is specified, the build will fail.